The Science Of Rubs

 No salt in rubs!

 Salt penetrates, so the amount we apply depends on the weight of the meat.
-All the rest are huge molecules that are not very water soluble (and meat is 75% water) and they rarely go beyond 1/8" deep.
+All the rest are huge molecules that rarely go beyond 1/8" deep.
 Spices and herbs are a surface treatment just like sauces so the amount we apply depends on the per square inches of surface.

 Applying the salt separately and in advance is a very important technique called dry brining.
 Dry brining is simply salting thick cuts the day before cooking and thin cuts an hour or two before.
 Adding salt in advance is good for the meat because it melts on the wet surface of meat and it penetrates deep.
 You should click this link and read more about dry brining.

 Adding spices in advance does little to benefit the meat below the surface because they cannot penetrate.
-You should read this article to see how salt gets sucked in.
 Read more about why rubs and marinades don't penetrate in my article on marinating.

 You need more salt on a pork shoulder than on pork ribs because a shoulder is thicker.
 You need more salt on rib roast than a ribeye steak, and more on a ribeye steak than on skirt steak.
 You need more salt on chicken breasts than on thighs or drums.
+You need more salt on the thick part of a leg of lamb than on the thin part.
 You don't need more spices on any of these because they don't penetrate.
 Keeping salt and the other Ss separate lets you apply the right amount of each.

 You can add the salt at the same time as the spices.
 No harm, no foul.
 It will still penetrate, maybe not as deep, but it will travel when it gets wet and warm.
-But if you can get it down in advance, give it a head start.
-Injecting is also a good idea (leaving aside the issue of how it allows packers to add up to 10% weight to the meat).
-You should consider doing it yourself with thick meats, especially beef brisket and turkey breast (if it is not already injected).
+But if you can get it on in advance, you give it a head start.
+Injecting is also a good idea.
+You should consider injecting thick meats, especially beef brisket and turkey breast (if they are not already injected).